dawidolko/Java-ATM-System/database/README.md

-## Baza danych do projektu
+## Database for the project

-### Wprowadzenie
+### Introduction

-Folder to zawiera zestaw plików SQL niezbędnych do stworzenia bazy danych i tabel, które są podstawą mojego projektu.
-Pliki te zostały przygotowane do łatwego importu w środowisku PHPMyAdmin, działającym na lokalnym serwerze.
+This folder contains a set of SQL files necessary to create the database and tables that are the basis of my project.
+These files have been prepared for easy import in the PHPMyAdmin environment running on a local server.

-### Zawartość Repozytorium
+### Repository Contents

-W repozytorium znajdziesz następujące pliki:
+In the repository you will find the following files:

-- `karty.sql`: Skrypt do tworzenia bazy danych.
+- `karty.sql`: Script for creating a database.
-- `stan_konta.sql`: Skrypt do tworzenia tabel w utworzonej bazie danych.
+- `stan_konta.sql`: Script for creating tables in the created database.
-- `tablehistory.sql`: Skrypt zawierający przykładowe dane do wstępnego zapełnienia tabel.
+- `tablehistory.sql`: Script containing sample data to pre-populate tables.

-### Instrukcja Użycia
+### Instructions for Use

-Aby skorzystać z tych plików, wykonaj następujące kroki:
+To use these files, follow these steps:

-1. Uruchom serwer lokalny z PHPMyAdmin.
+1. Start your local server with PHPMyAdmin.
-2. Zaloguj się do PHPMyAdmin.
+2. Log in to PHPMyAdmin.
-3. Utwórz nową bazę danych, używając skryptów.
+3. Create a new database using scripts.
-4. Użyj skryptu `karty.sql`, `stan_konta.sql`, `tablehistory.sql` do stworzenia struktury tabel.
+4. Use the script `karty.sql`, `stan_konta.sql`, `tablehistory.sql` to create the table structure.

-### Wymagania
+### Requirements

-- Serwer lokalny z PHPMyAdmin (np.
-XAMPP, WAMP).
+- Local server with PHPMyAdmin (e.g. XAMPP, WAMP).
-- Zainstalowany i skonfigurowany MySQL.
+- MySQL installed and configured.

-### Wsparcie
+### Support

-Jeśli napotkasz problemy lub masz pytania dotyczące konfiguracji, śmiało twórz issue w tym repozytorium.
+If you encounter problems or have questions about configuration, feel free to create an issue in this repository.

-### Licencja
+### License

-Projekt udostępniony jest na licencji MIT.
-Szczegółowe informacje znajdziesz w pliku LICENSE.
+The project is made available under the MIT license.
+For details, please refer to the LICENSE file.